isomerpages/mlaw-lsb/notice-and-announcements/notice/_posts/2019-06-07-reminder-on-the-requirements-for-the-application-of-a-corporate-licence.md

 2. The Board would like to remind all applications for a Licence Corporation to comply with 17(1)(a) to (d) for the Land Surveyors Act and submit all necessary documents under section 16(1)(a) to (e) of the Land Surveyors Rules.<br>

-3. It has come to the Board’s attention that a number of recent applications did not comply the requirements, in particular:<br>
+3. It has come to the Board’s attention that a number of recent applications did not comply the requirements, in particular:
     * the memorandum of association of the corporation provides that a primary object of the corporation is to supply survey services

     * the articles of association of the corporation provide that a prescribed number or proportion of the directors of the corporation shall be registered surveyors or allied professionals, who each has in force a practising certificate